Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: Related Works

-\walon{In addition to the typical zero-shot classification problem, recently there exists another specific zero-shot task that our work is also conceptually related to: \textit{compositional zero-shot learning} (CZSL)~\cite{misra2017red, nagarajan2018attributes, atzmon2020causal, mancini2021open, huynh2020compositional, naeem2021learning}.
-Also known as \textit{state-object compositionality} problem, CZSL aims to recognize the novel compositions (e.g. ``ripe tomato'') given the seen visual primitives of states/attributes (e.g. ``ripe'', ``rotten'') and objects (e.g. ``apple'', ``tomato'') in the training dataset, where various models have been proposed and we just name a few here:~\cite{misra2017red} utilizes the state and object classifiers pretrained on a large-scale dataset, and learns a transformation network to compose these classifers into a novel classifier for their combination;~\cite{nagarajan2018attributes} proposes to treat the attributes as the linear operators which are applied upon the word-embeddings of objects to produce the embedded vectors of their compositions.~\cite{atzmon2020causal} models the causal graph from the intervention between attributes and objects to the corresponding image observation.
-In comparison, our proposed problem scenario is different from CZSL under several perspectives: (1) CSZL studies the compositionality between states/attributes and objects, while our proposed problem scenario focuses on decomposing and reassembling attributes; (2) An image in our problem scenario would have multiple attributes while there usually exists only a single state-object composition for CZSL; (3) Our synthesized attribute detectors are able to provide labels of novel attributes for all samples thus leading to more detailed descriptions for all categories, while CZSL typically aims to increase the number of categories (i.e. each novel composition is treated as a new fine-grained class). }
+\CR{Aside from the typical zero-shot classification problem, \textit{compositional zero-shot learning} (CZSL) and \textit{blind source separation}~(BSS) are tasks that our work is conceptually related to.
+CZSL~\cite{misra2017red, nagarajan2018attributes, atzmon2020causal, mancini2021open, huynh2020compositional, naeem2021learning}, also as known as \textit{state-object compositionality} problem, aims to recognize the novel compositions (e.g. ``ripe tomato'') given the seen visual primitives of states (e.g. ``ripe'', ``rotten'') and objects (e.g. ``apple'', ``tomato'') in the training dataset.} Our proposed problem scenario ZSLA is distinct from CZSL under several perspectives: (1) An image in our problem scenario would have multiple attributes while there usually exists only a single state-object composition for CZSL; (2) Our synthesized attribute detectors are able to provide labels of novel attributes (i.e. these novel attributes do not have any manually labeled samples in the training set) for the images thus leading to more detailed descriptions for all the categories, while CZSL typically aims to increase the number of categories (i.e. each novel composition is treated as a new fine-grained class). \CR{We provide the extensive discussions and experiments with respect to CZSL in Appendix \ref{appendix:CZSL}.}

+\CR{On the other hand, BSS\cite{comon1994independent, wang2008time, yilmaz2004blind, delfosse1995adaptive} aims to separate and distinguish the source of several signals from their mixture. } \CR{Though our ZSLA framework composed of a decompose-and-reassemble procedure seems to be similar to blind source separation at first glance, there exists a significant distinction that differentiates our ZSLA from BSS in signal processing: Our intersection operation to perform decomposition on seen attributes is non-blind, in which it works by the guidance of logical and semantic constraints (i.e. two input attributes should have a common ground in one of the base attributes but not both); by contrast, there is no such constraint in the blind source separation (which instead typically adopts independent assumption or mutual information in its modeling).}